 - An in-depth discussion with a mortgage lender

-- A thorough review of the selling process
+- · A thorough review of the selling process

-- A thorough review of the buying process

-- · A market analysis of your current home
+- A market analysis of your current home

 The discussion with your lender should help you understand what you qualify for, what monthly payments you can afford, general closing costs, and how interest rates will affect your monthly payment.
-The lender can help you determine if you must sell before buying, if you can buy non-contingent on the sale of your home (selling your home at a later date), or if you can buy and just need to rent your home.
+The lender can help you determine if you must sell before buying, if you can buy non-contingent on the sale of your home (selling your home at a later date), or if you can buy non-contingent and just need to rent your home.
 Exploring each of these options is very important.